rnag/dotwiz/README.rst

 Issues with Invalid Characters
 ******************************

-A key name in the scope of the :class:`DotWizPlus` implementation must be a valid, lower-cased *identifier* in python, and also not a reserved *keyword* such as ``for`` or ``class``.
+A key name in the scope of the ``DotWizPlus`` implementation must be a valid, lower-cased *identifier* in python, and also not a reserved *keyword* such as ``for`` or ``class``.
 In the case where your key name does not conform, the library will mutate your key to a safe,